Skip to content

 This pipeline CRM helps you visualize and manage project stages with customizable pipelines—which is a must when you have several bids and deals to keep track of.

-If your company has complex sales cycles and project negotiations, you can use Pipedrive to automate your more repetitive sales and bidding tasks, like setting up meetings and following up on calls.
+If your company has complex sales cycles and project negotiations, you can use Pipedrive to automate repetitive sales and bidding tasks, like setting up meetings and following up on calls.

 You can also use Pipedrive to:

-• Generate real-time reports to track project progress and performance
+• Generate real-time reports to track project progress and sales performance.

 HubSpot CRM contact record